Getting Started at SPH

 If you had educational or physical accommodations in your last degree program, please speak with Mary Murphy-Phillips, Director of Student Services, as soon as possible so she can work with you.

 Assess your transportation needs.

 Get familiar with Boston public transportation and/or parking services on campus.
-Apply for a parking pass, if needed.
-Save 11% on public transportation with a discounted semester-long MBTA pass through BU TranSComm.
-More info on the TranSComm website.
+Students can also save 11% on public transportation with a discounted semester-long MBTA pass through BU TranSComm, find more information on the TranSComm website.

 Check your compliance.

 Check your compliance status on the Student Link under the “Personal” tab.
 Compliance is critical; without it, students are blocked from University functions.

 Buy books, course readers, and a computer (if you need one).

 Textbooks can be purchased or rented through the BU Bookstore!
 Information about course readers and textbooks will become available in each semester’s course reader and book document at the bottom of the Courses webpage.
 Also, be sure to assess your tech needs.
 If you need an upgrade or a new computer, discounts are available if you buy software or a computer through BU.